-Patient Support Roles, while externally facing roles, are prohibited from promoting Pfizer products.
-FRMs may not promote or detail any Pfizer product, and may not discuss clinical product information with HCPs or office staff.
+FRMs, FAS, and PAC must not promote or detail any Pfizer product, and must not discuss clinical product information with HCPs or office staff.
 Similarly, while PALs, HCP- and Patient-Facing CEs are responsible for delivering some product-related information, it must be delivered in a manner that is non-promotional, and without claims as to a product's efficacy or safety.
 Therefore, Patient Support Roles' RC approved materials may not contain promotional claims about Pfizer products.
 Rather, Patient Support Role materials should be narrowly tailored to supporting patient access to and education about Pfizer products.
-All Patient Support Role activities and materials should be on-label.
+All Patient Support Role activities and materials must be on-label.

-In addition, Patient Support Role activities should not have promotional tactics, goals or objectives.
-Patient Support Role operating plans, tactical plans and goals should be consistent with their non-promotional nature and independent from commercial goals.
+In addition, Patient Support Role activities must not have promotional tactics, goals or objectives.
+Patient Support Role operating plans, tactical plans and goals must be consistent with their non-promotional nature and independent from commercial goals.
 Lastly, Patient Support Roles performance metrics and accountabilities must be independent of commercial objectives and goals.
-Patient Support Roles may not be measured by prescription, sales or revenue generation.
-And in no instance should a "return on investment (ROI)" calculation be done, or the "value" of Patient Support Roles be determined by comparing pre- and post- Patient Support Role interaction prescribing patterns.
+Patient Support Roles must not be measured by prescription, sales, or revenue generation.
+In no instance should a "return on investment (ROI)" calculation be done, or the "value" of Patient Support Roles be determined by comparing pre- and post- Patient Support Role interaction prescribing patterns.